 Audience: This course is ideal for energy auditors, general contractors, home inspectors, HERS Raters, roofers, HVAC technicians, insulation professionals, electricians, home builders, engineers, architects, students, and anyone interested in learning the proper way to air seal and insulate a home.

 Course Materials: Classroom Training, Hands-on Air Sealing Training, Everblue's BPI Insulation & Air Sealing Technician Handbook, BPI Technical Standards, the hands-on test for the BPI Residential Building Envelope Accessible Areas Air Leakage Control Installer Certification, and Everblue Certificate of Completion.
-We also have Weatherization Training Kits available for purchase.

 |Causes of Air Movement||Stack Effect & Convection|